 The Head of Barker College, Mr Phillip Heath, established the Barker Institute at the end of 2014, combining the existing teaching, learning and research initiatives of the school with emerging trends in education.

 The Barker Institute was developed to facilitate and support the strategic plan of the school, aligning with key aspects of the vision for the future.
 It draws on much of the work done previously in the Research@Barker domain as well as the substantial body of work developed by Dr Greg Cunningham across the Teaching and Learning domain of the school.

-The Barker Institute allows the latest research and evidence to be used to improve teaching practice and student understanding, through meaningful interactions with staff, students and parents across all stages of learning, whether in the Preparatory, Junior, Middle or Senior School.
+The Barker Institute allows the latest research and evidence to be used to improve teaching practice and student understanding, through meaningful interactions with staff, students and parents across all stages of learning.

 Key to this will be the establishment of strong learning networks amongst educators through the regular sharing of information, combined with the formation of collaborative partnerships with other institutions and educational organisations.

 As society and the students of the 21st century face continual developments in the use of emerging technology, socialisation and access to information, they need to be able to think creatively, problem solve and innovate to find solutions to the demands that they will encounter in their lives.
 Accompanied by these shifts in the access and the use of information, teaching practice needs to address these changes with strategic initiatives to ensure that we are catering for the needs and future learning of all students in our care.

 The Barker Institute was developed to facilitate and support the strategic plan of the school, aligning with key aspects of the vision for the future.

 The underlying the focus of the Barker Institute is to contribute to the local, national and global discussion about education, while also offering ongoing professional learning to staff and the broader Barker community.
 Key to this will be a strong research base.